KeneEzeh/Recipee-app/README.md

 1. Responsiveness was considered

-2. The API used doesn't come with a pricing for the recipies, making the currency conversion task not viable
+2. The API used doesn't come with a pricing for the recipies